Statement of Compliance with the QCA Corporate Governance Code

 The sustainable success of the Group is dependent on the continued service of senior management and key people.
 The loss of the services of the senior management and other key people could have a material effect on the business.
 To address this, the Group has put in to place an internal talent acquisition function and invested in management information systems, training and development programmes, competitive pay structures and long- term remuneration plans, the aim of which is to retain the key employees.

-Persistent slow growth in the global economy has effects that trigger reduced output, and with it, demand and investment.
-A return of financial turmoil, impairing confidence globally in the next twelve months could hamper job creation in our business areas.
-The Board sees opportunities for development and will continue to invest in areas where growth can be delivered at acceptable levels of profitability, increasing cash generation and growing Group revenue.
-The Group is geographically diversified, spanning over different countries which reduces the reliance on the success of any particular market.
+Constrained growth in the global economy has effects that trigger reduced output, and with it, demand and investment.
+There is strong correlation between our business performance and the political and economic situation of the regions in which the Group operates.
+The Board seeks opportunities for development and will continue to invest in areas where growth can be delivered at acceptable levels of profitability, increasing cash generation and growing Group revenue.
+The Group is geographically diversified, which reduces reliance on the success of any single market.
+The global Covid- 19 pandemic has highlighted the significant challenges to trading created by outbreaks of this nature.
+Prolonged impact on our business cannot be ruled out as a result of Covid- 19 and future pandemics.
+The Group complies with local guidance and client requirements in place in response to Covid- 19.
+Where possible alternative recruitment practices such as video interviewing are being employed to maintain recruitment activity.

 The Group is highly dependent on certain technology systems and the infrastructure on which they operate in order to maintain its client and candidate database.
 These systems rely on specific suppliers who provide the technology infrastructure and disaster recovery solutions.
 The performance of these suppliers is continually monitored to ensure that the services are available and maintained.
 The Group is aware of the increasing potential challenges to data integrity and security from both internal and external sources.
 Therefore, the systems and infrastructure are regularly reviewed and upgraded to ensure appropriate provision of functionality and resilience to support the business as it develops.